-How Secure Are Agency Management Systems?
+How Secure Are Insurance Agency Management Systems?

 1. Secure, Reliable Data Hosting

-There are two primary types of data hosting, cloud-based and on-site.
+There are two primary types of data hosting: cloud-based and on-site.
 Cloud-based means your data is hosted in a data center outside your physical office and is managed by your software vendor.
 On-site means your data is literally on-site, in your office, and is managed by your company (potentially assisted by an IT vendor).

-So, what are the implications of each?
-Cloud-based data is backed-up to several locations in real-time, meaning the latest version of your data is saved, even if something happens to the physical computer, tablet, or phone you access it from.
-That’s in contrast to on-site hosting where backup is manual, and typically only done, on average, once per day.
+Cloud-based data is backed up to several locations in real-time, meaning the latest version of your data is saved, even if something happens to the physical computer, tablet, or phone you access it from.
+That's in contrast to on-site hosting, where backing up your data is manual and typically only done, on average, once per day.

 Terms to Know: